Drospirenone/ethinyl estradiol/levomefolate (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how this medicine works.
 Tell your doctor if you are using any of the following:

 - St John's wort, acetaminophen, ascorbic acid (vitamin C), atorvastatin, bosentan, cholestyramine, felbamate, griseofulvin, heparin, itraconazole, ketoconazole, methotrexate, pyrimethamine, rifampicin, or sulfasalazine

 - Medicine to lower blood pressure, a diuretic (water pill), an NSAID pain or arthritis medicine (such as aspirin, diclofenac, ibuprofen, naproxen), medicine for seizures (such as carbamazepine, oxcarbazepine, lamotrigine, phenobarbital, phenytoin, primidone, topiramate, valproic acid), medicine for HIV/AIDS, thyroid medicine, or folate or potassium supplements

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding, or if you have had a baby within 4 weeks before you start using this medicine.
-Tell your doctor if you have inherited angioedema (swelling of the face, tongue, or throat), diabetes, high blood pressure, high cholesterol, high potassium in the blood, or a history of depression or chloasma gravidarum (a skin disorder during pregnancy).
-Tell your doctor if you have ever had cholestasis caused by pregnancy or birth control pills.
+- Tell your doctor if you are breastfeeding, or if you had a baby within the last 4 weeks.
+Tell your doctor if you have hereditary angioedema, diabetes, high blood pressure, high cholesterol, or a history of depression or chloasma gravidarum.
+Tell your doctor if you had liver problems caused by pregnancy or birth control pills.
 Tell your doctor if you smoke.

 Possible Side Effects While Using This Medicine